 - Dr. Saumen Chakraborty (Department of Chemistry and Biochemistry)

 - Dr. Dao Nguyen (Department of Mathematics)

 Fridays (1–2 pm): The students will interact with and get to know one another and faculty from the program and, when appropriate, gain career assistance, in a networking setting.
 Refreshments will be provided.
-There will be a welcoming event in the first week of the program and another major social event, such as a pizza bowl at Premier Lanes in Oxford, MS, during the program.
-On the last Friday of the program, the students will have a gathering lunch with the faculty.
+There will be a welcoming event and a pizza bowl at Premier Lanes in Oxford, MS in the first week of the program and another major social event, such as a gathering lunch with the faculty, during the program.
+On the last Friday of the program, the students will have a pizza party.

 - Letter of interest from the applicant including a justification for why they are interested in acquiring research experience and what the student hopes to gain from program participation (Limit 250 words)

 - Copies of academic transcripts (Unofficial copies are acceptable)